 - in some cases it turned out the person who answered was not the same as who performed the check

-- check did not exist at the expected place in the process, because the process was completely different
+- some checks did not exist at the expected place in the process, because the process was completely different

 First of all we went through all questions we had issues with and clarified them with the program manager.
 To deal with the above issues we had to